jeffvance/openshift-ceph-ex/ose_mysql_ceph_pvc/README.md

 Follow the instructions [here](../MYSQL.md) to initialize and validate containerized openshift/mysql.
 Be sure to *docker pull* the openshift/mysql image.

 ### Defining the PV and PVC Files:
-The [PVC](../mysql_ceph_pvc/ceph-claim.yaml) created here is the same used in [example 3](../mysql_ceph_pvc); however, the [PV](xx) has a different name to coincide with the default naming used by the *oc new-app* command.
+The [PVC](../mysql_ceph_pvc/ceph-claim.yaml) created here is the same used in [example 3](../mysql_ceph_pvc); however, the [PV](mysql-55-centos7-volume-1.yaml) has a different name to coincide with the default naming used by the *oc new-app* command.
 PVs are typically created by an OSE administrator, whereas PVCs will typically be created and requested by non-admins.
 The example here creates both the PV and claim separate from the pod.

 ### Creating the PV and PVC:
 *oc create -f* is execute on the OSE-master to create almost all OSE objects, and is used here to create the ceph PV and PVC.

 ```
 #on the OSE-master:
-$ oc create -f xxx.yaml
+$ oc create -f mysql-55-centos7-volume-1.yaml
-persistentvolumes/ceph-pv
+persistentvolumes/mysql-55-centos7-volume-1

 $ oc get pv
 NAME                        LABELS    CAPACITY     ACCESSMODES   STATUS      CLAIM     REASON
-ceph-pv              <none>    2147483648   RWX           Available
+mysql-55-centos7-volume-1   <none>    1073741824   RWX           Available

 $ oc create -f ../mysql_ceph_pvc/ceph-claim.yaml
 persistentvolumeclaims/ceph-claim

 $ oc get pvc
 NAME         LABELS    STATUS    VOLUME
-ceph-claim      map[]     Bound     ceph-pv
+ceph-claim   map[]     Bound     mysql-55-centos7-volume-1
 ```

 Notice that the claim has been bound to the "ceph-pv" persistent volume.